vellichor/learn_you_a_python/006_if_while_and_for/README.md

 This is new too!
 Let's break it down.
 You have the `for` keyword, and then the symbol`rad_type`.
 This is a variable name we're going to use to represent the list member we're working on for this go-around.
 (Each go-around is called an `iteration`.)
 Then we have the `in` keyword, which means that the next thing is the expression we will pick values of `rad_type` from.
 Last, we have the `:` we usually find before an indented block.

-#### The `range()` Function
+#### The `range` object

-`range()` takes a numeric argument, and hands back numbers in order until it gets to the number you gave it.
-Run this code and see if anything surprises you about the numbers you get.
+`range()` uses the arguments you give it to set up a list of numbers, which it will hand back in order.
+Run this code and see if anything surprises you about the list of numbers you get.
 Think back to what you got when you asked for `rad_types[1]`.
 Notice anything?

 #### Zero-Indexing